 2. Anastasia Beverly Hills Brow Wiz (S$40) vs NYX Micro Brow Pencil (S$16)

 The ABH Brow Wiz is one of our all-time favorites but costs a whopping $40.
-But luckily, for those of you who would rather spend that amount on something bigger and better, NYX comes to the rescue with its Micro Brow Pencil formula matching that of ABH’s almost to perfection.
+Luckily, for those of you who would rather spend that amount on something bigger and better, NYX comes to the rescue with its Micro Brow Pencil formula matching that of ABH’s almost to perfection.
 And this is what we call a perfect example of dupes.

 3. Beauty Blender Original (S$32) vs Real Techniques Miracle Complexion Sponge (S$16)